ConnorMarcus/SYSC3303Project/README.md

 1. Load the project into Eclipse using the provided zip inside the submission zip: "LA3G9_milestone_3.zip".
 To do this click the "File" menu in Eclipse then click “Import”, and under the "General" folder select "Project from Folder or Archive".
 Now select the previously mentioned zip file from your file system and click “Finish”.

-2. Once the project is loaded in Eclipse, it can be run by running the following files in this order: Scheduler.java, Elevator.java, and floor.java in the "src" directory under the "com.sysc3303.project" package (each file contains a main method).
+2. Once the project is loaded in Eclipse, it can be run by running the following files in this order: Scheduler.java, Elevator.java, and Floor.java in the "src" directory under the "com.sysc3303.project" package (each file contains a main method).

 - It can be run in that order on either 1 or 3 computers.
-If running on 3 different computers the IP addresses of the computers running Scheduler.java and Floor.java must be set.
+If running on 3 different computers the IP addresses in Scheduler.java and Floor.java must be set (change the ADDRESS constants).
 To get the IP address of the computer run the following commands:

   - **Windows:** get the Ipv4 address
     ```